-Each year Nostos Screenwriting Retreat offers 1 scholarship for each of the three week intensive screenwriting workshops taking place on the gorgeous island of Elba and the Tuscan Countryside.
+Each year Nostos Screenwriting Retreat offers 1 scholarship for each of the three week intensive screenwriting workshops taking place in the gorgeous Tuscan Countryside.

 The next workshop will happen in Tuscany in September 2019.

 The screenwriting workshop will take the participants through the process of creating the script for a feature film, from putting together an outline and beat sheet and, finally, turning the structural outline into scenes.